xinyi6666/stock_trading/README.md

 ## Proximal Policy Optimization (PPO)
 We explored another method that works well with continuous action space, called PPO.
 It also falls under the policy gradient framework for reinforcement learning.
 This method has similar benefits as the trust region policy optimization (TRPO).
 There are two versions of PPO surrogate objective functions.
 One version involves a KL penalty term.
 We consider the other version stated below, for its ease of implementation.

 <p align="center">
   <img width="480" src="https://user-images.githubusercontent.com/17188583/110910543-1feae780-82d7-11eb-8958-4398cf97f2bd.png">
 </p>

 PPO maximizes this objective to acquire the optimal parameter theta.

-We next provide some intuition behind this objective function.
-The estimated advantage term *A* in the objective is an approximation of the difference between the action value of some action and the expected reward to go under a given state.
+We next provide some intuitions behind this objective function.
+The estimated advantage term *A* in this objective is an approximation of the difference between the action value of some action and the expected reward to go under a given state.
 This difference informs us whether the outcome of an action is better or worse than average, so that we can increase or decrease the weight for this action accordingly.
 The *r* term represents a ratio that measures how different two policies are.
 As we run gradient descent over limited batches of past experiences, the policy parameters could be pushed far enough to ruin the policy.
 The ratio and the clip operation adjust the estimated advantage, such that the new policy will not be too far from the previous policy.

 # Data Acquisition and Processing